 Contact us to discuss your requirements.

-Nexeon has a strong and deep patent portfolio.
-This covers silicon materials as well as electrolytes, binders etc., and the processes and equipment required for producing the silicon material and its incorporation into battery electrodes.
+Nexeon has a strong and deep battery patent portfolio covering battery materials and processes, and Li-ion battery systems.
+Its battery patents cover silicon materials and silicon graphite composites as well as electrolytes, binders etc., and the processes and equipment required for producing the silicon material and its incorporation into battery electrodes.
 Licensing opportunities are available.